ShaunCurtis/Blazr.Clean/Data.md

     public ServerDataBroker(IDbContextFactory<InMemoryDbContext> db)
     {
         this.database = db;
-        // We need to polulate the database so we get a teat data set from WeatherForecastData if (!_initialized)
+        // We need to populate the database so we get a test data set from the static class WeatherForecastData if (!_initialized)
         {
             using var dbContext = database.CreateDbContext();